Automatically create test scripts from a full stack session recording

-Turn a debugging session into a reproducible test script.
+Turn a full stack session recording into a reproducible test script.
 It’s like getting a unit test written by the bug itself.
 Minus the guesswork, setup, and manual scripting.

-With one click, Multiplayer now turns debugging sessions into test scripts that capture:
+With one click, Multiplayer now turns full stack session recordings into test scripts that capture:

 "Debugging" is often used as a broad umbrella term.
 It covers everything from realizing something's broken to confirming it's fixed.
 But when engineers talk about debugging as a process, they often break it into stages.
 Especially when thinking about complex, distributed systems.